Crossed modular categories and the Verlinde formula for twisted conformal blocks: Braided crossed categories and crossed S-matrices

-\end{enumerate} \end{definition} \begin{remark} It follows from the above axioms that $\Ccal_1$ is a braided monoidal category equipped with a braided action of $\Gamma$.
+\begin{remark} It follows from the axioms in Definition \ref{d:braidedgammacrossed} that $\Ccal_1$ is a braided monoidal category equipped with a braided action of $\Gamma$.
 The braided $\Gamma$-crossed monoidal category $\Ccal$ is said to be a braided $\Gamma$-crossed extension of the braided monoidal category $\Ccal_1$. \end{remark}

 \begin{remark} In this paper we will only consider braided $\Gamma$-crossed monoidal categories which are also weakly fusion.
 By Corollary \ref{cor:rigidity of graded categories}, rigidity of such a braided $\Gamma$-crossed weakly fusion category $\Ccal$ is equivalent to the rigidity of the identity component $\Ccal_1$. \end{remark}